 Sudanese Intellectuals in the Global Milieu: Capturing Cultural Capital propels Sudanese intellectuals into the global intellectual milieu and argues for their place in world intellectual history.
 The contributors posit that Sudan is currently in its most uncertain and perhaps most generative period, as the unrest, conflicts, and upheavals of the twentieth and twenty-first centuries threw Sudanese intellectuals and activists into identity, economic, environmental, religious, and existential crises.
 Despite these crises, the unrest has created a period of knowledge production and cultural production in Sudan.
 The contributors to the collection are Sudanese intellectuals who explore the history and evolution of knowledge production, thought, and cultural capital in Sudan.

-Gada Kadoda is founding president and current head of the Board of Directors of the Sudanese Knowledge Society.
+Gada Kadoda is founding president of the Sudanese Knowledge Society.

 Sondra Hale is professor emerita in anthropology and gender studies at the University of California, Los Angeles.

 Chapter 1: More than a Grain of Sand: Opening Outward—Sudanese Thought in a Globalized Milieu